vpanarello/SaturnUSB/src_onecontroller/includes/README.md

-### The follow piece of codes have do be included in the included inside the files "USBAPI.h" and "HID.cpp".
+The follow piece of codes have do be included inside "USBAPI.h" and "HID.cpp" files.

-* HID.cpp
+==

+### File "HID.cpp"

-Add this header to the file approximately in the line 30
+1) Add this header to the file (approximately in the line 30)

 		// Gamepad 1

-Now, add the descriptor of the report of the Joystick device
+2) Add the descriptor of the report of the Joystick device inside the vector "const u8 _hidReportDescriptor[]" (approximately in the line 47)

 		0x05, 0x01,                    // USAGE_PAGE (Generic Desktop)
 		0x09, 0x05,                    // USAGE (Game Pad)